 People are essentially the same, we all feel the same feelings of love, belonging, loneliness, fear and there is goodness in all of us.
 It is oversimplifying but a good anti anxiety strategy when meeting people in a community setting.
 A good place to be at, relaxed and easy speaking under the stars.

 Thank you for the lessons 2017.
 Full moon on the Arabian Sea.

 It's all about the mind

-Then you meet people and they are built on different experiences and their reactions to the same situation are different.
+When learning in a group, you meet new people and because they are built on different experiences, their reactions to the same situation are different.
 Some run from a wave, some go straight into it and battle it, some watch from way back over there where the waves cant touch you, others glide and ride it effortlessly.

 Just from this one can learn so much.
 There isn't even a need to speak and days have gone by without a sentence being uttered.

 One can do as much visualisation and meditation but when you have that one second to switch from lying on the board to paddling like hell while timing yourself to the wave and then another few microseconds to get up stand up it is the body and the mind - and a few scratches await you if you hug the board for dear life.

 The only picture I could get of the bioluminescent algae rich backwaters on my phone.
 So sad that I decided to not carry my camera 🙁 But Sid was taking some nice pictures with long exposure and loads of patience and a tripod and I have asked him if I can post some here and here they are!

 Sid/Sidharth is a part of the Shaka Surf club team and we had a lovely afternoon seeing what he is upto in his free time.
 He volunteers at the local school teaching all these kids BREAK DANCE.
 We got to see the final showdown.
 The girls won.

 Meeting new people and singing into the night around the bonfire surrounded by the sound of water.